E Na Haumana, Aloha Mai

 Vehicular Access: vehicular access to Iolani Palace grounds is limited to 15-passenger vehicles or smaller.
 If traveling in a larger vehicle (ie: school bus), students can be dropped off in front of the YWCA on Richards Street or in front of the State Capitol on Beretania Street.

 Upon Arrival: please check in 30 minutes prior to your scheduled tour time.
-Tickets must be picked up at the Ticket Office in the Iolani Barracks and all over-sized bags and backpacks must be secured in the storage lockers provided.
+Tickets must be picked up at the Palace Basement Gallery and all over-sized bags and backpacks (15" W x 15" H x 6") must be secured in the storage space provided.
 Questions can be directed to the cashier.

 Palace Shops: students are welcome to visit the Palace shops, however, we ask that they be escorted by an adult chaperone or teacher.